Ozzie-code-alt/Typescript/readme.md

 - go to debug panel and click `create a launch.json file`
 - instantiate launch.json and add this underneath program `"preLaunchTask": "tsc: build - tsconfig.json",`
 - then start debugging

+# typescript have more datatype than the old ones like : String, Number. boolen, null, undefined. object
+they are :
+- any  - Any can represent any type of values, basically this is an approach on how we can dynamically program in TS
+- unknown
+- never
+- enum
+- tuple - tuples are only usefull with key/value pairs.
+Limit it to 2